noll115/LokiFrame/README.md

 # Lokiframe

-A Nextjs project for people who want to locally host a digital picture frame.
+A Next.js project for people who want to locally host a digital picture frame.
 Users can add pictures and change picture frame settings at `/` and photo show is on `/frame`.

+## Tech Used

+- Next.js
+- React
+- Tailwind CSS (Daisy UI)
+- SQLite
+- Drizzle ORM
+- Sharp
+- Framer Motion
+- DotLottie

 ## Raspberry Pi Setup to bare minimum
 Setup Raspbian Lite on Raspberry Pi